waltmo147/GHSAB-Website/documents/design-plan.md

 Cornell students that are interested in engaging with the global health program.

 ### Purpose & Content
+Purpose: To provide a way to reach out to the Cornell Community and provide them with a way to easily contact or obtain information about the Global Health Student Advisory Board.
+Content:
+Pictures of the team
+Contact Information

-Pictures of the team, contact, calendar of events with description, tab with an application for Global Case Competition which emails to the host.
+Calendar of events with a link that directs the user to a page containing information about the events Tab with an application for Global Case Competition which emails to the host when completed

 ### Needs and Wants

 [Collect your client's and target audience's needs and wants for the website.
 Come up with several appropriate design ideas on how those needs may be met.
 In the **Memo** field, justify your ideas and add any additional comments you have.
 There is no specific number of needs required for this, but you need enough to do the job.]

-Administrator updates.
+Administrator updates
-(possibly in Spanish)
+  Have an administrator login page where they can log in and edit the content of the site.
+Possibly have the website in Spanish
+  Erie can possibly write the Spanish for the site, or we can use Google Translate.

-Blog thingy
+Blog
+  Updated through the administrator updates

 Example:
 * Needs/Wants #1